churchlab/millstone/README.md

         $ source ~/pyenvs/genome-designer-env/bin/activate .

 4. Install the dependencies in your virtual environment.
-We've exported the requirements in the requirements.txt file.
-In theory, these should all be installable with the single command:
+We use the convention of running `pip freeze` to a .txt file containing a list of requirements.
+Most users will want to do:

+        $ pip install -r requirements/deploy.txt

+If you plan on editing the code, you should run:

-        $ pip install -r requirements.txt
+        $ pip install -r requirements/dev.txt

 However, in reality, this doesn't seem to work perfectly.
 In particular, it may be necessary to install specific packages first.